Maryam3Ali/Classi4RPE/README.md

 Imported data should contain: Intensity image, fitting ascii files for lifetime, and sdt data.

-tested data includes an example of tested data.
+tested data includes an example of tested data. other data sets, which have been used to set the parameters are published on: https://doi.org/10.5281/zenodo.20702171

 This code (including the setted parameters) has been tested on FLIM data sets from University Hospital Jena, Experimental Ophthalmology Group using Becker
 & Hickl GmbH.